Brochure for the 2013 Cardiac Issues is available! Click the “read more” to download.

 |(Or Bring Your Own Favorite Food: BBQ’s are available for your own cooking if you like)|

 |Don’t Forget the SMORES N’ MORE AT DUSK!|

 Items you could bring to make your day more enjoyable:

 |RSVP by July 25 to firstname.lastname@example.org or call YCMS 575-5550|

 BRINGING PHYSICIANS TOGETHER

-“Physicians Supporting Physicians – One Voice for All Physicians”
+“Physicians Supporting Physicians and Families - One Voice for All Physicians”

 Support You, Your Practice and the Quality of Care You Provide to Your Patients

 ADVOCACY ~ LEADERSHIP ~ MEMBER PROGRAMS ~ EDUCATIONAL PROGRAM

 YCMS members hold positions of leadership on the WSMA Board of Trustees and Committees